cflin338/stock_dash_platform/README.md

 -Plots specified options and possible profit outcomes along with normal distribution

 -Profit assumption is that option will be exercised (or left alone) at/until expiration date and no earlier

 -Displays expected profit margin utilizing normal distribution

+To-do:

+-Pull historical/ daily mentions via google

+-Incorparate mentions into analysis